nick-ryall/eventarc/README.markdown

 1. Upload the 'eventarc' folder in this archive to your Symphony 'extensions' folder
 2. Enable it by selecting "Eventarc" in the list, choose Enable from the with-selected menu, then click Apply
-3. When creating or editing a section you can add the "Publish Tab" field
+3. Follow the usage instructions religiously.

 ## Usage